miguelamello/expressjs-javascript-pwa/README.md

 ### 4) Notes:

 - This application is for case study only, and may need a lot of adjustments to be fully funcional.
+- The development focus now is towards the login screen to dashboard when user fully authenticated.
+- User authentication now is focused in local username/password, and next step in the authentication development will be towards "Social Authentication" using gmail, outlook and apple logins.